cubewebsites/Cookie-Notice/README.md

 Usage
 -----
-Include MooTools (or in the future jQuery), the Twitter Bootstrap CSS and include cookie-notice.js just before the closing body tag.
-We need this because we check if MooTools (or jQuery) has been loaded.
+Include MooTools (or in the future jQuery), the Twitter Bootstrap CSS and include cookie-notice.js.
 Set your options in cookie-notice.js

 Now you'll have a nice notice bar so your customers / users will know you use cookies.
 Which we all do, because of Facebook, Google analytics, etc.